rust-lang/rust-wiki-backup/Note-development-roadmap.md

 This has to do with making the resolve pass coherent.
 In the old resolve code, resolving modules and resolving items glob-imported _from_ modules was intermixed, and could lead to incoherence of the algorithm.
 In the new resolve code (landing in 0.3) there is a separation of passes: module-imports are not run through globs, only module-to-module renamings, and are resolved _first_, and then all imports through modules (including glob-imports) are resolved _after_.
 The module-import syntax changes to `mod foo = bar;` to reflect this change.

+### Change `export` to `pub`, move it from top-of-module to individual items.

+There's some tension in readability between "ease of scanning a module's exports" and "ease of reading the code and knowing which item is exported when you're looking at it."
+Ultimately we came down on the side of maintainability: that it's less work for a maintainer to mark the items where they occur, rather than scrolling back and forth between export-list and item definitions.
+Along with moving exports to the items themselves, we'll be changing the terms to use the same keywords used for access control in classes: `pub` and `priv`.

 ### Change `use` to mean `import`, remove `import`, make crate-linkage use `extern mod foo = (...);`

 Many Rust programmers stub their toes on the difference between `import` and `use`; both "read like" they should somehow make-available the elements in the target module.
 Since we are getting rid of `export` (see below) there is an asymmetry in the keywords anyways, so we remove the keyword `import`, switch `use` to mean what `import` currently means, and denote crate-linkage through `extern mod foo = (...)`.